massifrg/prosemirror-tables-sections/README.md

 ## Current state

-This module is still experimental.
+**BEWARE**: this module is still experimental and buggy.

+`removeRow` does not work properly in the demo, even though all tests pass.

 Currently it lacks the commands to create a caption or new sections (head, body, foot).